 Although they work in different areas of public health, public health practitioners all contribute to public health outcomes and promote and support the health of the public in different ways.
 For example, they may support local healthy lifestyle programmes, helping people stop smoking and exercise more.
 Or they might run immunisation programmes and screening in local communities.

-Some public health practitioners also play an important role in national and local health campaigns or may work in public health analyst, knowledge and intelligence teams in local government organisations or bodies such as Public Health England, Wales, Scotland or the UK Health Security Agency.
+Some public health practitioners also play an important role in national and local health campaigns or may work in public health analyst, knowledge and intelligence teams in local government organisations or bodies such as Public Health Wales, Public Health Scotland or the UK Health Security Agency.

 There are several public health practitioner roles available.
 Some examples include: